Travels from: Victoria

-In 1978 Mal became the first working journalist to be appointed a senior television presenter, a trend that has since been adopted by most other Networks.
+In 1978 Walden became the first working journalist to be appointed a senior television presenter, a trend that has since been adopted by most other Networks.
 In April 1987 Mal not only read the news, he made the news.
 His public sacking from HSV7 by the Fairfax Sydney Television Group led to public protests, staff walkouts and a plunge in news ratings.
-His immediate move to the TEN Network saw a record news rating of 40 and so began an association with TEN.
+His immediate move to the TEN Network saw a record news rating of 40 and so began a long association with TEN.

-At Network TEN Mal presented the news bulletin with David Johnston along with a new innovative segment called "Mal's Melbourne" which covered a wide variety of human interest stories.
+At Network TEN Mal presented the news bulletin with David Johnston along with a new innovative segment called "Mal's Melbourne" which covered a wide variety of human-interest stories.
 This segment saw happy endings to many stories.
 In 1990 Mal presented the weekend news bulletin.